 Before founding GreatSchools, Bill spent five years managing engineering development and marketing for two computer networking firms, including Whistle Communications, which was later sold to IBM.
 A graduate of the Coro Foundation Public Affairs Fellowship program, he also spent three years teaching, two in China and one in the United States.
 Bill has served as a member of the California P-16 Council, a director of the San Francisco Education Fund, and as treasurer for two San Francisco school financing measures.
 He has served on the boards of the Yale-China Association and currently serves on the board of the Mandarin Institute.
 Bill received his B.S. in Mechanical Engineering from Yale University.
 He is a Fellow of the fourth class of the Entrepreneurial Leaders for Public Education Fellowship and a member of the Aspen Global Leadership Network.
 As the former president of the Scientific Society at Phillips Exeter Academy, Bill loves hearing about his two daughters' elementary school science experiments.
+You can read Bill's ideas about schools, learning and parents on his blog.

 Prior to joining GreatSchools, Matthew cut his online teeth as a founding member of Wired Digital, where he launched one of the first ad-supported websites, HotWired.
 Later he co-founded Organic, an interactive communications and advertising agency, where he helped develop first generation websites for brands like Levi's, Nike and Saturn.
 Organic IPO'd in early 2000, reaching a market cap of $6B.
 Matthew then brought his digital expertise to improve operations and management systems at several non-profits, including Tides and, most recently, Aspire Public Schools, a charter management organization of top performing public schools serving underserved communities throughout California.
 Matthew earned his MBA from the Wharton School, University of Pennsylvania.
 Matthew's freshman debut in Battle of the Bands at Nicolet High School was a formative step in his ongoing obsession with playing live music.